Α-Methyltryptamine: History

 αMT has been said to have been first synthesized in 1947, alongside α-ethyltryptamine (αET).
 However, other sources suggest that αMT was first described in the scientific literature by at least 1929.
 It was specifically described as an antagonist of ergotamine at this time.

 αMT started to be more intensively studied, along with αET, in the late 1950s and early 1960s.
 It was researched by Upjohn (code name U-14,164E) and Sandoz (code name IT-290) as a possible pharmaceutical drug and was simultaneously marketed in the Soviet Union as an antidepressant under the brand name Indopan or Indopane in the 1960s.
 However, the drug was used clinically for only a short period of time before being withdrawn.

 αMT started being used as a recreational drug in the 1960s and use as a designer drug increased in the 1990s.
 It became a controlled substance in the United States in 2003.

 Society and culture

 Names

 αMT never received a formal generic name.
 In the scientific literature, it has been referred to as α-methyltryptamine or alpha-methyltryptamine (abbreviated as α-MT, αMT, or AMT). αMT has also been referred to by developmental code names including IT-290 (Sandoz), NSC-97069, PAL-17, Ro 3-0926, and U-14,164E (Upjohn).
 In the Soviet Union, the drug was merely referred to by its brand name Indopan or Indopane.
 Other synonyms of αMT include 3-(2-aminopropyl)indole and 3-IT. (+)-αMT has been referred to by the code name IT-403.

 Legal status

 Australia

 The 5-methoxy analogue, 5-MeO-αMT is schedule 9 in Australia and αMT would be controlled as an analogue of this.

 Austria

 αMT is placed under Austrian law (NPSG) Group 6.

 Canada

-Canada has no mention of αMT in the Controlled Drugs and Substances Act.